csc301-2023-winter/6-John-T/documents/README.md

 * Reasoning:
   * GNU v3.0 allows us to use the codebase for commercial purposes as requested by our partner
   * Additionally, it allows for modification and private use upon a disclosure and copyright notice while implementing a patent - essentially future-proofing for the implementation of future functionality
-  * From a development perspective, we can all contribute privately while others can contribute as well towards features that can be used for commercial purposes by our partner and also allows us to distribute this code to hand it off to the next group working on it (whether that be CSC301 students or otherwise)
+  * From a development perspective, we can all contribute privately while others can contribute as well towards features that can be used for commercial purposes by our partner and also allows us to distribute this code to hand it off to the next group working on it (whether that be CSC301 students or other parties).